 Nature Of Sound

 The sound produced by a guitar is different from the sound produced by a drum.
 This is because the sound produced by different sources have different characteristics.
-Sound can be characterised by its frequency, wavelength and amplitude.
+Sound can be characterized by its frequency, wavelength, and amplitude.

 Frequency of sound

 The number of rarefactions and compressions that occur per unit time is known as the frequency of a sound wave.
-Mathematically, the frequency of a wave is denoted as follows:
+The formula of the frequency of a wave is given as:

 Wavelength of sound

 The distance between the successive compression and rarefaction is known as the wavelength of a sound wave.
-The wavelength is mathematically represented as follows
+The wavelength of the sound formula is given as follows: